Gescht/Kui-Nameplates/README.md

 # Kui-Nameplates
- Port of Kui-Namaplates to Vanilla
+ Port of Kui-Nameplates to Vanilla

-# Download

-Download it only from [releases](https://github.com/laytya/Kui-Namaplates/releases) - not from CODE button.